Max ERNST exhibits the titles of his latest works at Gala Éluard. 1927.

 _______________________________________________________

-At the beginning of 1927, Max Ernst explored in a series of paintings all the possibilities of rubbing and scraping, techniques invented in 1925: “All these paintings […] were executed during the winter in Megève […].
-These were the first specimens of a new technique related to frottage.
-It consists of making transparent lines appear on a canvas prepared in advance with light colors and placed on an uneven surface (a piece of string for example), using a mason's spatula coated with darker colors.
+At the beginning of 1927, Max Ernst explored in a series of paintings all the possibilities of frottage and scraping, techniques invented in 1925: "All these paintings [...] were executed during the winter in Megève [...].
+They were the first examples of a new technique related to frottage.
+It consists of making light colors appear on a canvas prepared in advance and placed on an uneven surface (a piece of string for example), by means of a mason's spatula coated with darker colors, transparent lines.
 Simplicity itself!
-We still need to know how to find signs leading to unforeseen interpretations in this optical game” (Max Ernst, Scripts , 1970).
+One must still know how to find signs in this optical game leading to unexpected interpretations" (Max Ernst, Écritures , 1970).
 Several of these works evoked the couple and love by borrowing their staging from Christian iconography.

 Contact form